maxdemaio/chess-heat/README.md

 This web app fetches monthly PGN files from <a href="https://chess.com">chess.com</a> and creates a heatmap of a player's game activity over the year.
 Hovering/clicking highlighted squares shows the player's win/loss/draw record for that day.
 It's a fun and easy way to track consistency over time!

-Also, with a URL like, <a href="https://maxdemaio.github.io/chess-heatmap/?user=hikaru">https://maxdemaio.github.io/chess-heatmap/?user=hikaru</a>, you'll be able to share your personal chess heatmap with others!
-Feel free to try out the app and thanks for visiting.

 <img src="./static/screenshot.png" width="400px"/>

 ---